 New polling from the Jewish Electorate Institute found that, compared to two years ago, 73% of Jewish Americans feel “less secure.”
 The polling also found that 59% of Jewish Americans held President Trump at least somewhat responsible for the recent synagogue attacks in Pittsburgh and Poway.

 Trump claimed that Jews who vote Democratic have “great disloyalty.”
 This assertion invokes dual loyalty claims that Jews cannot be loyal to their home country because of their religion and connection to Israel.

-Jews in the United States will continue to face increased anti-Semitism as long as right-wing anti-Semitism is tolerated and espoused by the President and the rest of the Republican Party.
+Jews in the United States will continue to face increased anti-Semitism and voilence as long as right-wing anti-Semitism is tolerated, legitimized, and espoused by the President.